Astronaut

 Polar Explorer

-Since 1992 I've been exploring the Earth's fragile polar regions.
+Since 1992 I've been exploring the Earth's high latitudes.

 Exploration has been at the core of my instinct.
-From my inaugural 1992 expedition to Canada's Ellesmere Island, to pioneering new routes through the Transantarctic Mountains to the South Pole, to kite-skiing solo to the iconic peak of Ulvetanna, I've followed the urge to go where others haven't.
+From my inaugural 1992 expedition to Canada's Ellesmere Island, to pioneering new routes through the Transantarctic Mountains to the South Pole, skiing from Russia to North Pole and North Pole to Canada, to snowkiting solo to the iconic peak of Ulvetanna, I've followed the urge to go where others haven't.
 To explore the path less travelled.

 It's what drives me every day of my life.